Putting people before process is the first Agile value.

 What Do I Do Next?

-Appendix: What Do Functional and Line Managers Do in Agile?
+Appendix: What Do Managers and Directors Do in Agile?

 “Practical answers to the most relevant and pressing questions that team leaders ask.”

 Chris Young, VP Engineering, Entertainment Group, Autodesk

 “There is only one side of Agile — the human side!
 Rediscover the simple but profound practices and behaviors that transform the human discourse into creative solutions.
 It’s a must read for anyone who wants things faster, better, and cheaper.”